 In 2009, the Ulster County Legislature enacted Local Law No.4 adopting a non-toxic pest management (NPM) policy on all land owned or leased by the County.
 This policy mandates the use of natural, non-toxic, or, as a last resort with advisory committee approval, least toxic cultural practices that promote healthy soil and plant life as a preventative measure against the onset of turf and landscape pest problems.
 This will ensure that the safest and most sound (in terms of human health and the environment) methods will be used in County landscape management practices.
-The advisory committee discussed and approved one request by the Catskill Mountain Railroad for the limited use of herbicide on a portion of the rail corridor.
+The advisory committee met twice this year to discuss requests by the Catskill Mountain Railroad for the use of herbicide on a portion of the rail corridor.
+This request was denied; no waiver was issued.

 In the field, drainage inspections and maintenance are conducted at all 21 county owned properties (19 in the MS4 urbanized area).
 These inspections ensure that any problems are addressed timely.
-Twelve catch basins were cleaned in this reporting period.
+Twenty-one catch basins were cleaned in this reporting period.
 All county parking lots and all 50 miles of county road in the MS4 area were swept as needed this permit year.